Skip to main content

 The TCO problem of edge AI is essentially a management philosophy problem.

-Continuing to design products with a "human-centered" approach will keep amplifying O&M costs, keeping cold start costs high, and letting ongoing usage costs continue to devour value.
+Continuing to design products with a "human-centered" approach means O&M costs will keep amplifying, cold start costs will remain high, and continuous usage costs will keep devouring value.

-The solution direction is to let AI participate.
-Use Agents to automate operations, use the community to distribute complexity, use the internet to connect fragmented devices.
+The solution is to let AI participate.
+Use Agents to automate O&M, use community to share complexity, use internet to connect scattered devices.